The Radev Collection: History

-Edward Sackville-West, who had briefly been Knollys' lover when they were students at Oxford University in the early 1920s, later became a life long friend.
+Edward Sackville-West, who had briefly been Knollys' lover when they were students at Oxford University in the early 1920s, later became a lifelong friend.
 In 1945, Knollys, Sackville-West and the music critic Desmond Shawe-Taylor together bought a Georgian rectory at Long Crichel, Dorset, where they held weekend salons, attended by some of the most notable cultural figures of the period, including Benjamin Britten, Nancy Mitford, Graham Greene and Somerset Maugham.
 Radev often visited; it was there that he met E.M.
 Forster.
 Paintings from the collection were kept there.
 When Sackville-West died unexpectedly in 1965, aged 63, Knollys inherited the art works he had been collecting since 1938 and added them to his own art collection.

 Knollys and Radev bought a former hunting lodge in Hampshire in 1967, which had an artist's studio where they both painted.
 They used the lodge as a country retreat until Knollys' death in 1991 and bought additional paintings for the collection.
 The collection was then inherited by Radev.

-Radev died in 2009, survived by his civil partner Norman Coates, the theatrical designer.
+Radev died in 2009, survived by his civil partner.
 Selected works from the collection were made available online in 2011 and selected paintings were exhibited in London and other locations in England between 2011 and 2013.
 As at October 2020, The Radev Collection website is no longer live, although parts of it have been preserved by the Internet Archive.

+The collection has made a return to public viewing at The Wilson Art Gallery, Cheltenham in the UK from 8 March through to 1 September 2024 along with exhibits covering the life of Radev and the history of the collection itself.

 The Collection

-Although the collection largely consists of works collected by Sackville-West and Knollys, each of the three men added to what eventually became a collection of over 800 works.
+Although the collection largely consists of works collected by Sackville-West and Knollys, each of the three men added to what eventually became a collection that numbered in the hundreds, but was never fully catalogued.
 It reflects their different tastes: Sackville-West for Modernism, Knollys for French impressionists and Radev for the modern British artists with whom he worked and from whom he bought works directly.

 It includes works by over 65 artists, such as Vanessa Bell, Georges Braque, Eugène Boudin, Henri Gaudier-Brzeska, Maurice Denis, Duncan Grant, Frances Hodgkins, Amedeo Modigliani, Ben Nicholson, Pablo Picasso, Lucien Pissarro, Matthew Smith, Graham Sutherland, and Alfred Wallis, many of whom were known personally by the three men who put the collection together.
 It includes works by Radev and Knollys, and portraits of each of them by Duncan Grant.
 It also has works by Knollys' late partner, Frank Coombs.

 One of the notable works is Two Male Nudes (1946) by Keith Vaughan, which was given to E.M.
 Forster by Christopher Isherwood.
 Forster later gave it to Radev, who he was in love with.

 Radev only ever sold one painting from the collection he inherited, Portrait de Lagar, a Modigliani from 1915.